Accuratai/pod-ios/README.md

 ## Changelog

 ### v1.0.2 - 13/07/2018
+* Bugfixes
-* updated the userconsent state so that it accepts integers as a state value
+* Updated the userconsent state so that it accepts integers as a state value
-* pass platform to the GET consent api call
+* Pass platform to the GET consent api call
-* use ios_transmission_interval instead of the transmission_interval of the GET settings
+* Use ios_transmission_interval instead of the transmission_interval of the GET settings
-* made the img tag clickable
+* Made the img tag clickable
-* the refuse button has a less striking color
+* The refuse button has a less striking color
+* You can now set the language for the consent popups

 ### v1.0.1 - 10/07/2018
 * Remove unnecessary logs